Leovaldez42/IRI/README.md

 You can adjust various commands as you wish, follow the below mention things.
 1) In case of opening vs-code and sublime on windows open file location of them, click on properties and copy the target and replace it with 'code'.
-Whereever there is \ make it \\.
+Where-ever there is \ make it \\.
 Do the same for all.
 #####using send email
 1) say send email
 2) using the list of emails, type the name to whom you want to send email to.